A Healed Heart Is Full of Faith, Hope, and Love!

-These blocks to healing our heart issues must be addressed and overcome if permanent healing is to take place.
+Unforgiveness and unhealthy, false beliefs block healing and must be addressed and overcome for complete restoration.
 If they remain, they will block or inhibit God’s ability to heal the rest of the issues in your life.
 Your wrong thinking and false beliefs create these blocks.
 The next section explains the most effective prayer principle I have learned.

-Unforgiveness often does not hurt the person we refuse to forgive but it always hurts us, which is why it blocks healing.
-Forgiveness is absolutely essential for healing because it releases us from the power of a wrongful action or offense.
-Forgiving someone does not excuse their wrong actions but sets us free to heal and move on.
-In Shattering Your Strongholds, Liberty Savard advised not to replay your inner tapes of anger and guilt over bad memories, failures, humiliations, and the sins of others against you.
+Unforgiveness rarely hurts the person we refuse to forgive, but it always hurts us, which is why it blocks healing.
+Forgiveness is essential for healing because it releases us from the power of wrongful actions or offenses.
+Forgiving does not excuse wrong actions but sets us free to heal and move on.
+Do not to replay your inner tapes of anger and guilt over bad memories, failures, humiliations, and the sins of others against you.
 Forgive those involved, including yourself if necessary, and set loose the power those memories have on you.
-She said, “Your past’s only function is to be the part of your life you have learned from and overcame.
-It is your reference point to show the magnitude of what God has done for you so you can show others what He will do for them” (p.
+Liberty Savard said, “Your past only functions as a part of your life you have learned from and overcame.
+It is your reference point to show the magnitude of what God has done for you so you can show others what He will do for them” (Savard, 1992, p.
 82).
-Thus, this is the purpose of writing my testimony, because I can testify of lasting transformation.

 TRUTH FOCUS STATEMENTS

-I surrender my desire to punish, fill my heart with Your love so I am able to bless those who hurt me.
-Rom.
-12:14
+- I surrender my desire to punish, fill my heart with Your love so I can bless those who hurt me (Rom.
+12:14).

 OVERCOMING UNHEALTHY BELIEFS

-A wrong or unhealthy belief is basically a lie about the true nature of reality, and we need to shine truth into our hearts to correct these lies.
-For example, if you believe that you are not worthy of love, you believe a lie.
+A false or unhealthy belief is a lie about the true nature of reality, and we need to shine truth into our hearts to correct these lies.
+For example, if you believe you are not worthy of love, you believe in a lie.
 Drs.
-Loyd and Johnson believe that we learn our wrong beliefs in three ways:
+Loyd and Johnson believe we learn our wrong beliefs in three ways:

-1) We learn them from negative experiences that we then draw faulty conclusions and generalizations about.
+1) We learn them from negative experiences from which we then draw faulty conclusions and generalizations.

 2) We learn them from our parents, teachers, and peers who pass their wrong beliefs on to us by word and example.

-3) We inherit them in our DNA, which I will give examples in the “Breaking Free from Strongholds” section.
+3) We inherit them, which I will give examples of in the “Breaking Free from Strongholds” page.

 The following are nine categories of unhealthy, destructive beliefs that will distort the way you view your life.
 The primary unhealthy beliefs from The Healing Codes Manual, p.
 55 are:

 - I am unlovable.
 I am insignificant.
 I am flawed.